Standard Shopping vs Performance Max: How to Decide What to Run

 - 7 min read

-What Each Campaign Type Is
+Understanding Each Campaign Type

 Performance Max (PMax) is Google's AI-driven campaign type.
 It uses the same product feed as Shopping but serves your products across Shopping, Search, YouTube, Display, Discover, Gmail, and Maps from a single campaign.
-Google's machine learning decides where to show your ads, to whom, and at what price, using the conversion data and assets you provide.
+Google's machine learning decides where to show your ads, to whom, and at what price, based on the conversion data and assets you provide.

 Why Performance Max is Usually the Better Default in 2026